babel/babel-polyfills/README.md

 </table>
 <!-- prettier-ignore-end -->

-If you want to see more configuration examples, you can chec the migration docs: [`docs/migration.md`](https://github.com/babel/babel-polyfills/blob/master/docs/migration.md).
+If you want to see more configuration examples, you can check the migration docs: [`docs/migration.md`](https://github.com/babel/babel-polyfills/blob/master/docs/migration.md).

 If you are interested in reading about all the options supported by these plugins, you can check the usage docs: [`docs/usage.md`](https://github.com/babel/babel-polyfills/blob/master/docs/migration.md).